cmflannery/rocket/docs/index.rst

 Overview
 --------

-OpenRocketEngine performs the calculations for simple analysis and design of rocket engines.
+Rocket performs the calculations for simple analysis and design of rocket engines.
 For a general overview of the philosophy behind designing rocket engines, refer to the `rocket propulsion section`_ of General Body of Knowledge (GBOK).

 Installation
 ------------

-OpenRocketEngine only supports python 3.5 and above.
+Rocket only supports python 3.5 and above.
 Functionality with other python releases is untested and not guaranteed.
 Basic usage::

     $ rocket config_file.cfg